Easy As Cookies

 • Prepare a 15x10x1 inch jelly roll pan (affiliate link).
 Line it with parchment paper going up the sides of the pan.
 (I use binder clips to keep mine in place.)
 Spray the parchment liberally with cooking spray.
 Set aside.

 • Beat the egg whites at high speed until stiff peaks form, and the whites are glossy.
-This may take about 5 minutes.
 When the egg whites are stiffly beaten, they will maintain their shape.
-You'll see to the bottom of the bowl, through where the beaters were.
-Scrape the remaining beaten whites from the beaters and set the bowl aside.
+You may see to the bottom of the bowl when you remove the beaters.
+This process may take up to 5 minutes.

-• Using the same beaters (no need to clean), beat the egg yolks at high speed.
-Add the remaining ½ cup of sugar, 2 tablespoons at a time (for a total of 4 additions).
-Beat until very thick.
-This can take up to 5 minutes.
-The yellowish egg yolks will have lightened in color; if you drip the beaten yolks from the mixer onto the rest, they will maintain their shape a little, rather than melt/sink back into the yolk mixture.
+• Using the same beaters (no need to clean), beat the egg yolks at high speed briefly to mix.
+Add the remaining ½ cup of sugar, 2 tablespoons at a time (for a total of 4 additions), and then beat on high until very thick.

-• Use a rubber spatula to fold the cocoa mixture into the egg whites until no egg whites are visible.
-To do this, sink the blade part of the spatula down through the center of the bowl, to the bottom.
+To fold, sink the blade part of the spatula down through the center of the bowl, to the bottom.
 Turn the spatula so that it scrapes up the side of the bowl, bringing the bottom and sides of the mixture to the top.
 Rotate the bowl by 90 degrees, and repeat.

 While the Cake Bakes